chef-boneyard/chef-web-docs-2016/chef_master/source/containers.rst

 =====================================================
 For more information about managing a containerized infrastructure:

-* Bridget Kromhout's ChefConf 2015 presentation (link will be updated after the presentation is available)
+* Docker in Production by Bridget Kromhout: https://www.youtube.com/watch?v=hwBcuZNuuJU